IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-And finally, another easy to understand and out-of-the-box available Composition methods is the `while`:
+And finally, another easy to understand and out-of-the-box available composition methods is the `while`:
 `composer.while(condition, task)` runs `task` repeatedly while `condition` evaluates to true.

-Let's first define the Composition (and store it in a file named `demo_while.js`):
+Let's first define the composition (and store it in a file named `demo_while.js`):

 ```javascript
 composer.while('condition_while', 'task_while')